Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 Universal life insurance isn’t an affordable choice for most people.
 It can be prohibitively expensive, making it hard for policyholders to keep up payments to keep the policy active.

-PolicyMe's term life insurance rates are some of the most affordable in Canada; and couples save 10% in their first year when they apply together.
+PolicyMe's term life insurance rates are some of the most affordable in Canada; and life insurance for couples offers 10% off in their first year when they apply together.

 2. Cash value may be limited